Benzema hat-trick sees Real Madrid knock PSG out of Champions League

 He chased Nuno Mendes' backpass to Donnarumma, who skewed under pressure.
 Vinicius was able to collect and cut back to Benzema, who slotted home.

-Suddenly, there was hope again, the crowd on their feet roaring Madrid on.
-Vinicius shot over when the ball cannoned kindly to him in the box.
-Luka Modric tracked Messi and slid him into touch.

-It was Modric who inspired Madrid's second too, a scintillating run through midfield allowing Vinicius to race clear down the left.
+It was Luka Modric who inspired Madrid's second, a scintillating run through midfield allowing Vinicius to race clear down the left.
 He scooped back inside to Modric, whose exquisite reverse pass found Benzema, who finished.

 © 2022 AFP